Op-2005/HMM_Market_Analysis/README.md

 This project came from wanting to explore quantitative machine learning through a beginner-friendly lens.
 Instead of jumping straight into complex neural networks, I wanted to understand how classical probabilistic models like Hidden Markov Models (HMMs) can capture underlying patterns in financial markets.

-The goal is straightforward: can we teach a model to recognize when the market is in a bullish uptrend, a bearish downturn, or somewhere in between?
-By treating market regimes as hidden states that generate observable price movements, HMMs provide a natural framework for this kind of classification task.
+The goal is if can we teach a model to recognize when the market is in a bullish uptrend, a bearish downturn, or somewhere in between?
+We do this by treating market regimes as hidden states that generate observable price movements, and HMMs provide a framework for this kind of classification task.

 The project implements a complete pipeline from raw financial data to an interactive dashboard, demonstrating how machine learning concepts translate into practical applications.
-It's structured to be educational while still producing meaningful results that could inform trading strategies or risk management decisions.

 ## Demo